kcfiroz93-commits/legacy-reader/public/book-1.md

----

-# THE LEGACY OS
-**Rebuilding a Lost Life into a Generational System**

-**By Advocate Firoz KC**
-**Master Edition – Global (2027)**
-**Master Canon v1.0**

----

-### COPYRIGHT PAGE

-**© 2025 SHAHANA HERITAGE LLP**
-All rights reserved.

-No part of this book may be reproduced, stored, or transmitted in any form without prior written permission of the author, except for brief quotations used in reviews.

-**First Edition – 2026**

----

 # MY LIFE; 10% DESTINY 90% CREATION

 **A Memoir + Operating Framework for Self-Design**

 **By Advocate Firoz KC**
 **Micro Book 1st Edition – Global (JANUARY 1st- 2026)**
 **Master Canon v1.0**

----

-### COPYRIGHT PAGE

-**© 2025 SHAHANA HERITAGE LLP**
-All rights reserved.

-No part of this book may be reproduced, stored, or transmitted in any form without prior written permission of the author, except for brief quotations used in reviews.

-**First Edition – 2026**

----

 ## CHAPTER-I

 **THE FIRST 32 YEARS — A BRIEF MAP**

 Every life has a beginning, but not every beginning becomes a blueprint.